rlucioni/blog/content/about/_index.md

 - Integrated the model with LogRocket's production system in collaboration with the Issues engineering team.
 Our issue classification pipeline was capable of serving predictions for all LogRocket Pro customers (i.e., millions of sessions a day).
 - Continued to spearhead work on Galileo by developing and deploying a method for using LLMs to generate natural language issue descriptions, reducing false positive issue classifications at the same time.
 This work helped grow Galileo into a collection of AI-based features that shaped our product roadmap, generated significant customer interest, and set us apart from our competitors.
 - Authored a patent application covering our approach to automatic triage and description of software issues.
-- Developed a "usage summaries" proof of concept demonstrating the feasibility of - and customer excitement around - using LLMs to answer questions by summarizing sessions more generally.
+- Developed a "usage summaries" proof of concept demonstrating the feasibility of - and customer excitement around - using LLMs to query sessions (i.e., answer questions by summarizing sessions more generally).
-- Broke ground on vision-based session summarization, work that will form the basis of new and improved Galileo features.
+- Broke ground on multimodal (text and image-based) session summarization, work that formed the basis of future Galileo features.

 **Engineering Manager at [LogRocket](https://logrocket.com/)** (_January 2021 to September 2021_)